 Sheinbaum hands Mexican army another rail project

-President Claudia Sheinbaum gave the Mexican military another construction project, the Mexico City-Querétaro passenger rail link, reinforcing a position criticized by infrastructure experts.
+President Claudia Sheinbaum gave the Mexican military another construction project, the Mexico City-Querétaro passenger rail link, doubling down on a strategy begun by her predecessor Andrés Manuel López Obrador that has been criticized by infrastructure experts.

-The project was cancelled under former president Enrique Peña Nieto (2012-18) but during her campaign Sheinbaum vowed to revive it as part of her program to build 3,000km of railways.
+The rail project was canceled under former president Enrique Peña Nieto (2012-18), but during her campaign, Sheinbaum vowed to revive it as part of her program to build 3,000km of railways.

 The 240km line will cross Mexico City and Mexico, Hidalgo and Querétaro states and travel time will be one hour and 40 minutes.

 “When will it be ready?
-It takes time, but we want to have it ready in three years,” said Sheinbaum last weekend during a ceremony to greenlight the pre-construction studies, according to news outlet Proceso.
+It takes time, but we want to have it ready in three years,” said Sheinbaum during a ceremony to greenlight the pre-construction studies.

-“The studies will be carried out starting now and finish in April… to start construction that same month,” she said.
+“The studies will be carried out starting now and finish in April… to start construction that same month.”

-Accompanied by defense minister Ricardo Trevilla, the president said the line will be built by the army – as is the case with other priority projects – in collaboration with the infrastructure, communications and transport ministry (SICT).
+Accompanied by defense minister Ricardo Trevilla, the president said the line will be built by the army – which has taken over other key projects such as the Maya train – in collaboration with the infrastructure, communications and transport ministry (SICT).

-Using the military has been widely criticized by experts who have highlighted the lack of transparency and expertise of the navy ministry (Semar) and the defense ministry in building infrastructure projects.
+Having the armed forces build projects has been criticized for the lack of transparency and expertise at the navy (Semar) and defense ministries.

 “They [congress] are approving the reforms that enable the armed forces to carry out these types of works,” Sergio Chagoya, expert in infrastructure investment at law firm Santamarina + Steta, told BNamericas.
 “Even if the move has a constitutional basis, there are many Mexican and foreign companies that have expertise in infrastructure and I believe they would do a better job… The army is being distracted from its primary objective.”